-18.20.
-Due to the difficulty of obtaining seeds which can be guaranteed as pathogen free, it is recommended that seeds be treated prior to the sprouting process. decontamination of seeds prior to the sprouting process might be considered.
+- 18. Due to the difficulty of obtaining seeds which can be guaranteed as pathogen free, it is recommended that seeds be treated prior to the sprouting process.
 Although there are other options like the use of lactic acid bacteria, liquid microbiological decontamination treatment is generally used.
-Alternative treatments such as heating seeds, alone or in combination with other treatments, could greatly improve the efficacy of seed decontamination.
-Such decontamination should never replace good hygiene practices during seeds production and distribution as no method of decontamination is available to ensure elimination of pathogens and Tthe use of chemical decontaminants may be subject to approval by the competent authority.
-During this treatment sprout producers should adhere to the following:

-• Antimicrobial agents should be used according to manufacturer's instructions for their intended use.

-• All containers used for microbiological decontamination of seeds should be cleaned and disinfected prior to use.

-• Seeds should be well agitated in large volumes of antimicrobial agent to maximize surface contact.
+The use of chemical decontaminants may be subject to approval by the competent authority.
+During this treatment sprout producers should adhere to the following: - Antimicrobial agents should be used according to manufacturer's instructions for their intended use. - All containers used for microbiological decontamination of seeds should be cleaned and disinfected prior to use. - Seeds should be well agitated in large volumes of antimicrobial agent to maximize surface contact.

-•The duration of treatment and the concentration of antimicrobial agent used should be evaluated and determined for the type of seed
+The duration of treatment and the concentration of antimicrobial agent used should be evaluated and determined for the type of seed

-• The duration of treatment and the concentration of antimicrobial agent used should be accurately measured, controlled, monitored and recorded.

-• The duration of treatment and the concentration of antimicrobial agent used should be controlled, monitored and recorded.
+- The duration of treatment and the concentration of antimicrobial agent used should be accurately measured and recorded. - The duration of treatment and the concentration of antimicrobial agent used should be controlled, monitored and recorded.

-• Strict measures should be in place to prevent re-contamination of seeds after the microbiological decontamination treatment.--
+• Strict measures should be in place to prevent re-contamination of seeds after the microbiological decontamination treatment.